 Chunks of fresh veggies and a lovely dressing enhance this simple keto Greek Salad making the flavors POP!
-And the creamy, tangy, salty feta is the perfect addition that puts this amazing salad over the top!
+And the creamy, tangy, salty feta cheese is the perfect addition that puts this amazing salad over the top!
 Easy to make and delicious to eat, this keto and low-carb Greek Salad is always a hit!

 This is such a pretty salad.
 All those colors really make you want to dig in and grab a bite!
 And, loaded with nutrition and not a lot of carbs, it’s a winning meal for lunch or dinner, or just as a side dish with your favorite meal.